Energy Sources & Environment

 Fossil fuels, like coal, oil and natural gas, provide the energy that powers our lifestyles and our economy.
 Fossil fuels power everything from the planes in the sky to the cars on the road.
 They heat our homes and light up the night.
 They're the bedrock on which we base our energy mix.

 One of the main uses of fossil fuels is to generate electricity.
 Coal is the number one fuel source for electric generation, accounting for more than half of all resources used.
-Natural gas and petroleum also contribute their fair share.
+Thanks to investments in emission reduction technology at over the last decade, CCEC's power supplier, Minnkota Power, meets or exceeds all state and federal regulations on coal emissions.

 CCEC receives electricity generating capacity from wind farms in North Dakota.
 We, through Minnkota Power Cooperative, receive wind power from four sites: Valley City, Petersburg, Langdon and Ashtabula.
 Minnkota Power Cooperative's wind portfolio consists of 457MW of energy from wind.
 For more information on wind and the Infinity Wind Project, check out Minnkota Power Cooperative's website.